-4.2 Supply Pressure Requirements
+4.2 SUPPLY PRESSURE REQUIREMENTS

-This mixers are designed to be installed on all types of plumbing systems.
+These mixers are designed to be installed on all types of plumbing systems.

-Hot and cold water supply pressures should be reasonably balanced, however, the mixer will function within specification on unequal pressures up to 5 :1.
+Hot and cold water supply pressures should be reasonably balanced, however, the mixer will function within specification on unequal pressures up to 5:1.

-The mixers has integral isolating valves which permit servicing of the strainer, check valve/flow regulator & thermostatic cartridge.
-They are also used for thermal disinfection.
+The mixers have integral isolating valves which permit servicing of the strainer, check valve/flow regulator & thermostatic cartridge.
+These are also used for thermal disinfection.

 The minimum pressure for the correct thermal operation is 0.2 bar.
-However, in order to achieve an acceptable flow performance at very low pressures it may be necessary to remove the combined check valve and flow regulators (10) and replace them with simple check valves (19) to facilitate thermal disinfection. - see figure 24.
+However, in order to achieve an acceptable flow performance at very low pressures, it may be necessary to remove the combined check valve and flow regulators (10) and replace them with simple check valves (19) to facilitate thermal disinfection. - see figure 24.

-4.3 Healthcare Establishments
+4.3 HEALTHCARE ESTABLISHMENTS